waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE OBSTACLE MARKING:** I failed to mark Sailor Huey as a blocker, causing me to waste time retrying a failed path.
 All critical obstacles MUST be marked with '🚫' immediately upon discovery to prevent loops.
 - **Challenge Assumptions:** My progress in the lighthouse was blocked by my own assumption that all pits were traps.
 I must systematically test all environmental possibilities, even those that seem like dead ends or hazards, as they might be the intended path forward.
 Falsifying my own root hypotheses is critical to avoiding puzzle loops.
 - **Notepad Edit Loops:** If a `notepad_edit` 'replace' action fails with a 'text not found' error multiple times, it is highly likely the edit was already successful in a previous turn.
 I must verify the current notepad content before retrying the same edit to avoid getting stuck in an unproductive loop.
-- **NPC Dialogue Can Be Misleading:** I must not blindly trust NPC dialogue.
-An NPC on OlivineLighthouse2F claimed a ladder was a 'dead end', which caused me to ignore a valid path for a long time.
-All paths must be personally verified.
 - **`find_path` Tool Limitation:** The tool cannot see off-screen objects.
 This means it can generate paths that appear valid but are blocked by NPCs that are not currently rendered.
 I must rely on my own map markers to navigate around known off-screen obstacles.
 - **Trust NPC Guidance:** External NPC confirmation (like the Gym Guide directing me to the lighthouse) must override my own flawed assumptions or conclusions that a path is a dead end.
 I must re-investigate any such location with the new information.
 - **Value of Brute-Force Automation:** When visually stuck, a systematic, automated search can reveal paths or triggers that are easily missed by manual exploration.
 It's a valid strategy for breaking through a perceived dead end.